-Soft low carb chocolate cookies in a chocolate peppermint coating.
+Soft keto chocolate cookies with a delicious chocolate peppermint coating.
 Sugar-free and grain-free and perfect for the holidays.
 Kids love this egg-free keto cookie!
-This post is sponsored by Bob’s Red Mill.

 Classic battle between head and heart.
 Which one will win?
 Well, no matter what, I still vow to bring you the best recipes I can, whether or not they are cookies or dinner, cake or appetizers, sweet or savoury, there’s always something good going on around here.